-- Comes with a plastic cover to put over the blade when not in use.
+- It comes with a plastic cover to put over the blade when not in use.

-- Length without extender (shorter option – From end of blade to end of handle): 46.3 cm (18.2 inches)
+- Length without extender (shorter option – From the end of the blade to the end of the handle): 46.3 cm (18.2 inches)

 - Width of blade: 43 mm (1.7 inches)

 I got mine on Amazon.
-The version with the optional handle extension included cost around $13 USD.
+The version with the optional handle extension included costs around $13 USD.

 I bought a set of 10 replacement blades from Feather.
-They are very high quality and are stainless steel (so no rusting when you leave them in the tool).
-10 blades cost around $6 USD; I expect this supply to last me a very, very long time.
+They are very high quality and stainless steel (so there is no rusting when you leave them in the tool).
+Ten blades cost around $6 USD; I expect this supply to last me a very long time.

-That brings the cost of the scraper and 10 blades to around $19 USD.
+That brings the cost of the scraper and ten blades to around $19 USD.

 Using a Razor Algae Scraper:

 This is how much I care for this site and the reviews it contains.
 I actually did not clean the glass on our aquarium for over two weeks in order to build up a nice layer of algae to test this MuFan aquarium algae scraper.

 What a mess!
 It’s hard to reveal this mess, but that’s the kind of hard-hitting journalism I produce here.
 This scraper was a joy to use compared to the hardware store options I have been using.
 The long handle lets me clean every part of our aquarium without getting my hands wet.